theking8694/PyRoombaAdapter/README.md

 This fork is being developed and tested on Roomba 675 model.

+Planned Additions:
+> LEDs (139)
+> more examples
+> more functions? (the create 2 docs do not add very much apparently?)
 # Install

 You can use pip to install it.